nemo0622/pokeemerald-expansion/README.md

 ### Credits
 Go support everyone in this list!!
 They're all insanely talented for this stuff :)
 - All people listed above: aarant/merrp, ghoulslash, RavePossum, and all the other linked resources!
+    - Huge thank you to the pret disassembly team and the RHH Emerald Expansion team
+    - Credit to aarant for the Lighting system, Key Item Wheel, and Decapitalization branches
+    - Thanks to ghoulslash for the amazing DexNav feature
+- Shoutout to [Team Aqua's Asset Repo](https://github.com/Pawkkie/Team-Aquas-Asset-Repo), an amazing collection of resources for rom hacking
+    - Credit to Pawkkie, Poffin_Case, Hyo-Oppa, and RavePossum for many graphical upgrades
 - PurrfectDoodle / Eva for the Psyduck confusion sprite